secjedi/Cloud-Architecture/kubernetes.md

 ### Connecting to another deployments via service name and not cluster IP
-kubernetes is able to resolve the service name to cluster IP
+kubernetes is able to resolve the service name to cluster IP <br />
+- configure deployment and service in one yaml file
+- Deploy using `k apply -f k8s-web-to-nginx.yaml -f nginx.yaml`
+- so we are deploying two deployments with services embedded in the same file.
+Now we can talk to the nginx server via /nginx endpoint.